What are Amish Haystacks? It sounds like something you would see in the field as you drive through the Amish countryside.

 Haystack Food Recipe

-This is a recipe for haystacks with rice.
-Obviously, tacos don't usually include rice.
+This recipe for haystacks includes rice.
+Typically, tacos don't include rice.

 But rice is cheap, and I'm guessing that the reason this haystack recipe includes rice is that it helps to fill up your plate without using a lot of meat.
 Plus, it goes well with all the other ingredients.